actionml/docs.actionml.com/install.md

 For a completely fresh new install, do not use the script on PredictionIO's docs site do the following:

- 1. `bash -c "$(curl -s https://github.com/actionml/PredictionIO/blob/develop/bin/install.sh`
+ 1. `bash -c "$(curl -s https://raw.githubusercontent.com/actionml/PredictionIO/develop/bin/install.sh)"`

 This will create a `vendors` subdirectory with needed services installed there.
+It will also trigger an build of PIO so make sure you put it in a place where you have permission to read/write. q

-This is only for a single machine developer setup and is not advised for Production.
+**Note**: this is only for a single machine developer setup and is not advised for production.

 ## Build PredictionIO